 Originating from China down to Vietnam, you have probably used or seen the star-like seed pods of the Chinese star anise.
 It has an anise perfume and taste but it is the star-like seed pods that are most often used.
 It can take up to 7 years for them to start producing pods.

-The tree can get up to 6 metres high and 3 meters wide in optimal conditions.
+The tree is evergreen and can get up to 6 metres high and 3 meters wide in optimal conditions.
 It can also be hedged back to form a scented hedge.

 It is the dried star seed pods that are harvested.